-When you’re programming, you may want to test a specific block of code to ensure it functions correctly before allowing the rest of the program to run.
-For example, you may have written a large amount of code and want to make sure it works before letting the rest of the program run.
+You may want to test a specific block of code to ensure it functions correctly before allowing the rest of the program to run.
+For example, say you have written a large amount of new code for a program.
+You would want to make sure it works before letting the rest of the program run.

 Python Errors and Exceptions Refresher